samadarsini/Verilog_Coder-Verilog-Code-Generation-using-LLM-and-Evaluation-using-DC-and-ICC2-tools/README.md

 We selected certain codes generated from the RTLLM benchmark, developed corresponding testbenches, and simulated these designs using the Synopsys VCS simulator available on the open-source EDA Playground platform.
 The resulting waveforms were analyzed to observe functionality.
 All designs, testbenches, and waveforms are included in the "evaluation_VCS" folder.

 ## References:
 RTL-Coder: A new LLM solution for RTL code generation, achieving state-of-the-art performance in non-commercial solutions and outperforming GPT-3.5.
+More details can be found in the RTL-Coder GitHub repository.
 [RTL-Coder](https://github.com/hkust-zhiyao/RTL-Coder)